Then I read the Hollywood Reporter source article linked in the post, including this suspiciously familiar description of the impending project:

 Accordingly, please consider Asphyxia 8 and the entire beaver blog posse at your disposal.

-"one of the more elegantly fucked-up stories we've read in a long, long time."
+UPDATE: New York mag has apparently seen a copy of the spec script, which it heralds, in part, as "one of the more elegantly fucked-up stories we've read in a long, long time."
 Further describing the screenplay as "dark and witty," the article reveals that at one point the lead character, Walter, claims he is under the care of a "prescription puppet," and "begins interacting with everyone exclusively through The Beaver, who is as chipper, positive, and loving as Walter has been depressed, miserable, and remote."
 Loves it!

 UPDATE II: The Blacklist declares The Beaver 2008's Hottest Unproduced Screenplay.
 More on the surprising development here.
 Happy and all, but still scratching my head.
 I mean, WTF?
 Meanwhile, still no word from Anonymous Content.